PietroManganelliConforti/PietroManganelliConforti/README.md

 -->
 # About me

 - 🌱 I am an AI enthusiast && Ph.D. student in Engineering in Computer Science @ La Sapienza University of Rome.
-Graduated in Engineering in Computer Science and AI&Robotics I'm passionate about the AI field, from its practical implementations to the philosophical aspects, with a focus on deep learning, computer vision, and explainable AI applications.
+Graduated in Engineering in Computer Science and AI&Robotics, I'm passionate about the AI field, from its practical implementations to the philosophical aspects, with a focus on deep learning, computer vision, and explainable AI applications.

 - 🔭 Currently, I'm a researcher enrolled in a Ph.D. program in Rome currently working within the AlcorLab research group, to further explore the above subjects.

-- 💬 "What a time to be alive" - Great quote from a famous AI YouTube channel
+- 💬 "What a time to be alive" - Great quote from a famous AI YouTube channel.

 - 📫 How to reach me: Write me on LinkedIn!
 Or to my institutional e-mail.